gsteinLTU/OneNation/README.md

 ## Current Status

-Almost working!
-The game is mostly playable, but it isn't handling states properly.
+Mostly working!
+The game is playable-ish, needs a few interface improvements and to be hosted somewhere.